Verbweaver/verbweaver/docs/getting-started.md

 3. **Start Creating**
    - Use the Graph view to create nodes
    - Switch to Editor view to write content
-   - Create tasks in the Threads view
+   - Create tasks in the Tasks view

 ## Basic Concepts